 Arrive in Choum at 3am and spend the rest of the night/morning in igloo tents!

-Sleep in to late morning and enjoy a local brunch
+Wake up in the morning and enjoy a camping breakfast

 We start exploring the Adrar region of Mauritania

 Visit Azoughi oasis and village for a tea stop and checking out how the local people live.

 Lunchtime at hotel Mer et Desert.
 Here, we will probably meet the owner, a french woman who has left everything behind to become member of the community.
 She knows a lot about the social issues of local tribes and is a wonderful source of information.

 Drive to UNESCO world heritage Chinguitti, a holy city of islam.
 We’ll tour its library and other historical monuments and buildings including the much loved Friday Mosque of Chinguitti, the national symbol of Mauritania

 The city was for centuries the gathering point for pilgrims of the Maghreb to gather on their way to Mecca.
 Africans claim it as the 7th most holy city of Islam.
 Much of the old centre dates from the 12th century.